 The application fee for the O1A visa is $190.
 You must pay this fee and any other applicable fees to the embassy in your country.
 After you have paid your fees, you can continue with your application.
 You must show a receipt to prove you have completed your payments to the Officer at the embassy.

-Schedule your visa interview
+Schedule a visa interview

 Next, you must schedule your interview at the Embassy in your country.
 After you have scheduled your appointment, you will get an interview confirmation letter.
 You must bring that letter with you on the day of the interview.
-Along with your compiled file the necessary documents to prove your case.
+Along with your compiled file, the necessary documents to prove your case.
 This file includes:

 - Your valid passport